-Walthamstow Hall’s strong Senior School House system encourages students of all ages to get to know each other and collaborate in the many inter-House activities over the course of each academic year.
-The vertical grouping of the House system gives many opportunities for the girls to develop inter-personal skills, team work and the ability to work with others, whilst promoting the spirit of fair competition, leadership and the concern of the older for the younger girls.
-Competitions like House Music and the different House sports competitions are fought with a fierce, friendly and fun spirit and enable all students to represent their House.
-This is one of the practical ways in which we ensure all girls have the opportunity to be included in teams and to enjoy the experience of public performance.
+Walthamstow Hall’s strong Senior School House system encourages pupils of all ages to get to know each other and collaborate in the many inter-House activities over the course of each academic year.
+The vertical grouping of the House system gives many opportunities for pupils to develop inter-personal skills, team work and the ability to work with others, whilst promoting the spirit of fair competition, leadership and the concern of the older for the younger pupils.
+Competitions like House Music and the different House sports competitions are fought with a fierce, friendly and fun spirit and enable all pupils to represent their House.
+This is one of the practical ways in which we ensure all pupils have the opportunity to be included in teams and to enjoy the experience of public performance.

-Every student belongs to one of six Houses, all named, coincidentally, after large houses in the local area;
+Every pupil belongs to one of six Houses, all named after houses of interest in the local area;

 - Chartwell (home of Winston Churchill)

 - Down (Charles Darwin’s home)

 - Knole (home of the Sackville-West family)

 - Montreal (formerly a large country estate in Sevenoaks)

 - Quebec (the home of General Wolfe).

 Pupils are allocated a House as they join the School.
 Sisters and family members are assigned to the same House and the daughters of Walthamstow Hall ‘old girls’ can also be a member of the same House as their mother was.
 Every pupil has a House shirt and blazer lapel badge in their House colour.

 There are two Year 13 House Captains for each House, elected by senior pupils and staff members of each House in the Summer term of Year 12.
 House Captains are responsible for organising House activities.
 Members of staff are also each allocated to specific House to lend support and to help House Captains where appropriate.